Imjin War: Naval campaigns of 1592

-On 8 July 1592, the fleet arrived at the Bay of Sacheon, where the outgoing tide prevented the Korean fleet from entering.
-Therefore, Yi Sun-sin ordered the fleet to feign withdrawal, which the Japanese commander, Wakisaka Yasuharu, observed from his tent on a rock.
-The Japanese decided to give chase, embarked their 12 ships, and pursued the Korean fleet.
-The Korean navy counterattacked, with the turtle ship in the front, and successfully destroyed all 12 ships.
-In his report to King Seonjo, Admiral Yi wrote: "Previously, foreseeing the Japanese invasion, I had a turtle ship made...with a dragon's head, from whose mouth we could fire cannons, and with iron spikes on its back to pierce the enemy's feet when they tried to board.
-Because it is in the shape of a turtle, our men can look out from inside, but the enemy cannot look in from outside.
-It moves so swiftly that it can plunge into the midst of even many hundreds of enemy vessel in any weather to attack them with cannonballs and fire throwers".
-The Japanese followed their code of Bushido by fighting ferociously, but the superior firepower and armor of the turtle ships more than compensated.
-Admiral Yi commanded from his deck, and was badly wounded when a Japanese sniper put a bullet into his shoulder.
+On 8 July 1592, the fleet arrived at the bay of Sacheon, where the outgoing tide prevented the Korean fleet from entering.
+Therefore, Yi Sun-sin ordered the fleet to feign withdrawal, which the Japanese commander, Wakisaka Yasuharu, observed.
+The Japanese gave chase, embarked their 12 ships, and pursued the Koreans.
+The Korean navy counterattacked, with the turtle ship in the front, and successfully destroyed all 12 ships in the Battle of Sacheon.
+The superior firepower and armor of the turtle ships proved effective.
+Admiral Yi was badly wounded when he was shot in the shoulder by a Japanese sniper.